mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 # Tutorial

-<p class="description">We'll learn how to create a login page using Joy components.</p>
+<p class="description">Quickly learn how to create a login UI using Joy components.</p>

 ## Topics covered